 Uneven distribution is another problem.
 You see, the reason why you need to wait 15-20 minutes before applying makeup or leaving the house is that sunscreen needs to settle and form a protective, EVEN film on the skin.

 If the UV filters aren’t evenly distributed in the formula in the first place, there’s no way they’ll be evenly distributed on your skin.
 You’ll get some protection, but it’ll be patchy.
 A little more here, a little less there and none at all in some spots.

-When you DIY, you have no way of knowing if the UV filters aren’t evenly distributed.
+When you DIY, you have no way of knowing if the UV filters are evenly distributed.
 Why take the risk?